jkingportfolio/CI_PP3_Taco_Trailer/README.md

 8. As a user, I want to be shown a receipt.
 9. As a user, I want to be able to exit the app.

+- A user would want to be able to easily interact with the app to order food.
+- A user would want to state if order is for pick up or delivery.
+- A user would want to be able to navigate the app seamlessly.
+- A user would want to be given clear instructions on their current input options.
+- A user would want to be provided negative and postive feedback based on their inputs.
+- A user would want to be able to remove items from an order or cancel the order prior to submission.
+- A user would want to be able to create an account.
+- A user would want to be able to change account password.

 ### Site Owner Stories

 10. As the site owner, I would want users to be greeted with a welcome message to give a friendly feel to the app.